FieldMarshallVague/radix-mock-up/chat-with-piers.md

 - I want to be flexible in my location and earn well.
 - I want to keep my passion for solution development and using new technology to solve problems.

 ###  Questions for Piers

+- Are the cryptographic protocols of Radix designed to be replaceable in the event of quantum computing becoming a problem?

+  - I'm aware of the fact that the current level of FUD is overblown, just wondering if there is a strategy planned or in place.
-- Is the development of quantum-computing a mitigating factor in the future success of Radix?
+  - but to be clear, is the development of quantum-computing a mitigating factor in the future success of Radix?

-  - i.e.  are plans in place to protect against it?
+  - if not, are plans in place to protect against it?

 - I see a lot of alpha/beta-tags but Radix seems busy building use-cases for the DLT already.